-Then we were off to the courtyard in front of St George’s Chapel for the rest of the changing of the guards ceremony.
-There were already plenty of people clustered in front of the cordoned off area, so I took Little T out of his stroller and carried him so he had a good view of the guards marching to and fro…
+Then we were off to the Windsor Castle courtyard in front of St George’s Chapel for the rest of the changing of the guards ceremony.

-It was interesting to watch and Little T thoroughly enjoyed it!
-With the audio tour device in hand, Little T went back into his stroller for us to make our way back up towards the Round Tower to have a look at the State Apartments.
+It was interesting to watch and Little T thoroughly enjoyed this part of our day trip to Windsor Castle.
+We made our way back up towards the Round Tower to have a look at the State Apartments.
 It was still a hazy morning at that point.
 Hopefully next time we visit on a clear day to enjoy a spectacular view of the countryside.

-After checking in our stuff (it’s free), we stopped first at the Queen Mary’s Dolls’ House, which is located in a separate room across from the entrance to the State Apartments.
-This house was made in 1924 by the architect Sir Edwin Lutyens, with the intention of creating an accurate record of an aristocratic London house of the time, including running water and electricity and working lifts, along with thousands of objects made by over 1500 leading artists, designers and craftsmen on the tiny scale of 1 to 12.
-On your way out of this area, there is also an exhibit of children’s clothing and toys which could be interesting for older children to compare to what they wear and play with today.
+Once inside the State Apartments, our first stop was the Queen Mary’s Dolls’ House.
+This spectacular dollhouse was made in 1924 by the architect Sir Edwin Lutyens, with the intention of creating an accurate record of an aristocratic London house of the time, including running water and electricity and working lifts.
+Thousands of objects were made by over 1500 leading artists, designers and craftsmen on the tiny scale of 1 to 12.
+On your way out of this area, there is also an exhibit of children’s clothing and toys which could be interesting for children to compare to what they wear and play with today.